Laudizen King Banner gathered along the way

 We set about slowly thawing and melting the frozen dinner in a large pot.
 I made a stiff drink in my coffee travel mug because the attached top kept the sand out.
 The sun went down behind the mountains in the west and it was now cold as well as windy.
 We took turns stirring the block of chili and carving chunks off the side as the frozen cube softened.
 Dave hung a light in the center of his tent and people sat inside, talked, and played cards.
 This did not work for me, as my back could not take the strain of sitting on the floor with my legs crossed so I lay half-in and half-out of the tent door with my legs jutting outside.
 Eventually, Lynn served up dinner in large bowls with bread and butter and a salad.
 Dinner was simple and delicious, and I enjoyed the meal as I lay on a blanket with the wind buffeting the tent.

 As I started to nod off I noticed the strangest sight, a lightshow going on at the top of my tent.
 Colorful balls of electricity and flashes of light were shimmering in and out of existence along the nylon dome of the tent as the wind blew high-speed sand particles across, over, and around the structure.
-The display amazed me and I watched the lights flash for an hour or so before sleep overtook me and I was out for the night.
+The display amazed me and I watched the lights flash for an hour or so before sleep finally overtook me and I was out for the night.

-Death Valley remains one of my favorite places to visit and my wife and I visit the sprawling park several times a year.
-When I visit Death Valley, now a national park, I always remember that first trip and the singular sensations that stayed with me over the years.
-I remember coming down from Townes Pass and entering Death Valley for the first time; hypnotized by the grandeur of the scene in front of me.
-Then I recall the damage and destruction at the campground in Stovepipe Wells; I have not seen anything like that before or since.
-At Mesquite Springs, I remember how we all looked at each other when the wind blew the Coleman stove off the picnic table.
-However, for me, the most piquant and abiding memory of that trip is the small lightshow I witnessed on the roof of my tent.
-That flickering display of electric charges remains vivid in my mind today, undimmed by the years.
+Today, Death Valley remains one of my favorite places to visit and my wife and I roam the sprawling park several times a year.
+When I explore Death Valley, now a national park, I always remember that first trip and the singular sensations that stayed with me over the years.
+I remember coming down from the austere beauty of Townes Pass and entering Death Valley for the first time, hypnotized by the grandeur of the scene in front of me.
+Then I recall the damage and destruction at the campground in Stovepipe Wells; I never witnessed anything like that before or since.
+Later, in the gathering darkness at Mesquite Springs, I remember how we all looked at each other in shock after the wind blew the Coleman stove off the picnic table.

 Laudizen King